charlyie/resmushit-cli/README.md

 Your CLI optimizer will be available everywhere in your server/computer by typing `resmushit`

+### Usage example
+*Replace in the examples below `resmushit` by `./resmushit-cli.sh` if you haven't installed the optimizer globally on your machine.*

+**Optimize a picture and create a new optimized picture file** `resmushit mypicture.jpg`
+*The optimized file will be named `mypicture-optimized.jpg`

+**Optimize a picture and replace the original file** `resmushit mypicture.jpg --preserve-filename`

+**Optimize a picture and set a optimization factor** `resmushit -q 92 mypicture.jpg`

+**Optimize multiple pictures and export them into a folder** `resmushit --output myexportdirectory/ *`

 ### Options

 - `-h` or `--help` : display the help menu
 - `-v` or `--version` : display the current version of reSmushit CLI client
 - `-q <quality>` or `--quality <quality>` : specify the quality factor between 0 and 100 (default is 92).
 - `-o <directory>` or `--output <directory>` : specify an output directory (will be created if not present)
+- `--preserve-filename` : avoid to add `-optimized` in the filename when the image is optimized
 - `--notime` : avoid to display timer in output
 - `--quiet` : run in quiet mode

 ## Roadmap

+- [X] Add "preserve filename" option
 - [ ] Add EXIF preservation option
 - [ ] Add progress bar mode
 - [ ] Add support of recursive optimization